subhadip2111/easymed/README.md

 ---

-## 🧩 How EasyMed Works
+## 🧩 How MedLinkr Works

 1. **User searches a medicine.**
    → Backend retrieves details and lists all equivalent alternatives.

 2. **User uploads a prescription.**
    → AI extracts each medicine name.
-   → EasyMed fetches relevant buy links and alternative options.
+   → MedLinkr fetches relevant buy links and alternative options.

 3. **Doctor verification.**
    → Certified doctors validate critical or alternative medicine suggestions for user safety.